vovach777/node.pas/README.md

 * Http(s) server/client
 * EventEmitter
 * Promises
-* JSON
+* JSON (Number values is integer for now)
-* JS-like Object/Array (experimental)
+* JS-like Object/Array (JSON also.
+Number is Double or int64)

-There is no documentaion et.
+- There is no Streams for now!
-You can study examples for basical usage.
+- There is no documentation yet.
+But since the syntax is close to Node, it will be easy to understand the examples presented.